LLDevLab/lldevcpu/Readme.md

 - Binary representation: Bits 31 – 26 are operation code (opcode), bits 25 – 22 are destination register's address and bits 21 – 18 are source registers address.
 Other bits are reserved.
 - Description: Doing bitwise OR operation on values from 2 registers (rd and rs) and storing the result to destination register (rd)
 - Example: or r0, r1
-- Status flags affected: Can affect carry, zero and negative flags
+- Status flags affected: Carry flag will be cleared, zero and negative flags values depends on destination register's value.

 ### AND instruction (and)
 - Opcode: 001110
 - Binary representation: Bits 31 – 26 are operation code (opcode), bits 25 – 22 are destination register's address and bits 21 – 18 are source registers address.
 Other bits are reserved.
 - Description: Doing bitwise AND operation on values from 2 registers (rd and rs) and storing the result to destination register (rd)
 - Example: and r0, r1
-- Status flags affected: Can affect carry, zero and negative flags
+- Status flags affected: Carry flag will be cleared, zero and negative flags values depends on destination register's value.

 ### XOR instruction (xor)
 - Opcode: 001111
 - Binary representation: Bits 31 – 26 are operation code (opcode), bits 25 – 22 are destination register's address and bits 21 – 18 are source registers address.
 Other bits are reserved.
 - Description: Doing bitwise XOR operation on values from 2 registers (rd and rs) and storing the result to destination register (rd)
 - Example: xor r0, r1
-- Status flags affected: Can affect carry, zero and negative flags
+- Status flags affected: Carry flag will be cleared, zero and negative flags values depends on destination register's value.

 ### NOT instruction (not)
 - Opcode: 010000
 - Binary representation: Bits 31 – 26 are operation code (opcode), bits 25 – 22 are destination register's address.
 Other bits are reserved.
 - Description: Doing bitwise NOT operation on value from destination register (rd) and storing the result to destination register (rd)
 - Example: not r0
-- Status flags affected: Can affect carry, zero and negative flags
+- Status flags affected: Carry flag will be cleared, zero and negative flags values depends on destination register's value.

 ### Lelf shift instruction (lsh)
 - Opcode: 010001